MatevzVidovic/conda_poetry/README.md

-# Solution
+## Solution

-Have this following single-command also be added as a precommit hook script, so you always have atomic working commits:

 Always paste these 3 lines at once, so there is never any dependency loss:
 (or have them be one command - either with a .bashrc alias, or making a conda_update.sh script)

+mkdir -p ./.conda
-conda env update -n myproj -f ./.conda/environment.yml
+conda env update -f ./.conda/environment.yml
-conda env export -n myproj --from-history > ./.conda/environment.yml conda env export -n myproj --from-history > ./.conda/environment_readable.yml
+conda env export > ./.conda/environment.yml
+conda env export --from-history > ./.conda/environment_readable.yml

+Have this following single-command also be added as a precommit hook script, so you always have atomic working commits, because this always happens before every commit.

+### Explanation of the commands:

 conda env update     updates current env with stuff in yml, but doesn't remove anything extra